adeemkhan42004-byte/bgmi-bug-reports/README.md

 * Severity and priority
 * User impact
 * Testing notes
-* Evidence

-The objective of this portfolio is to demonstrate the ability to identify, reproduce, document, and communicate software defects clearly.
+The objective of this portfolio is to demonstrate the ability to identify, analyze, document, and communicate potential software defects in a clear and professional format.

 ## Bug Reports